David Botstein: Career

+Personal life and death

+Botstein was an alumnus of Camp Rising Sun.
+He was the brother of the conductor Leon Botstein and of the pediatric cardiologist Eva Botstein Griepp.

+Botstein died in Palo Alto, California, on February 27, 2026, at the age of 83.

+His cause of death was Parkinson's disease at an assisted living facility.

 Awards

 Botstein has won the Eli Lilly and Company Award in Microbiology (1978), the Genetics Society of America Medal (1988, with Ira Herskowitz), the Allan Award of the American Society of Human Genetics (1989, with Ray White), the Gruber Prize in Genetics (2003), the Albany Medical Center Prize (2010, with Eric Lander and Francis Collins), and the Dan David Prize in 2012.
-In 2013 he was awarded the $3 million Breakthrough Prize in Life Sciences for his work and in 2020 the Thomas Hunt Morgan Medal of the Genetics Society of America.
+In 2013, he was awarded the $3 million Breakthrough Prize in Life Sciences for his work and in 2020 the Thomas Hunt Morgan Medal of the Genetics Society of America.
 In 2016, Semantic Scholar AI program included Botstein on its list of most top ten most influential biomedical researchers.

-Personal

-Botstein is an alumnus of Camp Rising Sun.
-He is the brother of the conductor Leon Botstein.
-Both of Botstein's parents were physicians.